-This initiative is focused on building relationships with diverse community organizations, including Latino, immigrant, refugee, LGBTQ, and interfaith communities.
+This initiative is focused on building relationships with diverse community organizations, including Latino, immigrant, refugee, LGBT, and interfaith communities.
 We collaborate with community leaders to develop programs and resources to serve diverse populations.
 We aim to be partners in community health care by providing the following services:

 - Monthly health topics translated into various languages